 What is an HMRC enquiry?

-If you don’t know, an enquiry is where HMRC launches an investigation into your R&D Tax Credit claim.
+In case you don’t know already, an enquiry or compliance check is where HMRC launches an investigation into your R&D Tax Credit claim.

 Enquiries are often preceded by a nudge letter, in which HMRC asks for more information about your filing.